Why ATS Scoring Is Important

 Common Mistakes to Avoid

 A major mistake is relying solely on graphics.
 An infographic resume might look great to a human, but to an ATS, it looks like a blank page.
 Another error is using acronyms without spelling them out at least once (e.g., "CRM" vs "Customer Relationship Management").
 Finally, hiding dates or contact information in headers or footers can lead to that data being ignored by the parser.
 Always use the body of the document for critical info.
-Keep in mind that just as our flexbox generator produces parser-friendly code, your resume needs to produce parser-friendly text—avoiding decorative elements that serve no keyword purpose.
+And before you submit your resume online, make sure the pages you link to — like your portfolio — are properly tagged with Open Graph meta tags so they look professional when recruiters click through.